mathesh-me/docker-articles/docker-build-check/docker-build-check.md

 ## Docker Build Checks: A Simple Linter for Dockerfiles

-***Docker Build Checks are used to check your Dockerfile build configiurations for issues, build options, and best practices.*** It is kind of advanced Linter that you can use to check your Dockerfile for any issues and warnings before you build your Docker image.
+***Docker Build Checks are used to check your Dockerfile build configurations for issues, build options, and best practices.*** It is kind of advanced Linter that you can use to check your Dockerfile for any issues and warnings before you build your Docker image.
 It's just like running a dry-run of your Dockerfile to check if there are any issues or warnings before you build your Docker image.<br>

 You can check the list of checks that Docker Build Checks can perform by clicking [here](https://docs.docker.com/reference/build-checks/)